 |Ryzen 9 4900H||Mobile/Laptop||16||3.0|

 |Ryzen 7 Pro 4750GE||Desktop|

-Ryzen 4000 is aimed mostly at the market segment for laptops and mobile devices.
-Hence like almost all Ryzen mobile based processors, the 4000 series or 4th Gen Ryzen CPU have 16 PCIe lanes.
+Ryzen 4000 is aimed mainly at the market segment for laptops and mobile devices.
+Hence like almost all Ryzen mobile-based processors, the 4000 series or 4th Gen Ryzen CPU have 16 PCIe lanes.

-While there are no 4000 series Ryzen CPU that you can buy off the shelf for your custom built desktop for now, there are OEM based APUs that you can expect to find in brand manufactured desktops.
+While there are no 4000 series Ryzen CPUs you can buy off the shelf for your custom-built desktop, there are OEM-based APUs you can expect to find in brand-manufactured desktops.